burnsajohn/Chromosphaera-perkinsii_Transcriptomics/README.md

 source("SupplementalFigureCode/Figure_S2e.R")

+source("SupplementalFigureCode/Figure_S2f.R")

-#To plot Figure S2F, find the code "#Figure S2F" and run the plotting commands following that line--you can vary the GO term genes are selected from and can vary the number of genes plotted to visualize different sets of genes.
+#To vary Figure S2F you can vary the GO term genes are selected from and can vary the number of genes plotted to visualize different sets of genes.

 source("SupplementalFigureCode/Figure_S2g.R")